invokethreatguy/PreludeOperator_QuickCheck/README.md

 The aim here is to help ensure you are up and running quick.
 Once you pass the check you are ready to start deploying more aggressive tests.

-This is pretty ugly, and can be better, but its a start ;-) Feedback Welcome.
+This is pretty rough, and can be better, but its a start ;-) Feedback Welcome.
+-Additional Idea:
+  Fiddler debugging
+  Simple DNS C2, etc..